-In different situations, different qualities are most needed and productive-courage, diplomacy, consistency, firmness-all are virtues that have their place.
-But any virtue taken to an extreme and used in the wrong situation can become a vice: courage becomes recklessness, diplomacy becomes appearament, consistency becomes rigidity, firmness becomes brutality.
+In different situations, different qualities are most needed and productive courage, diplomacy, consistency, firmness-all are virtues which have their place.
+But any virtue taken to an extreme and used in the wrong situation can become a vice: Courage becomes recklessness, diplomacy becomes appeasement, consistency becomes rigidity, firmness becomes brutality.